Car Rams Into Protesters at White Nationalist Rally in Virginia

-A driver appeared to intentionally ram into a group of counterprotestors at a white nationalist rally in Charlottesville, Virginia, leaving several injured.
+A driver appeared to intentionally ram into a group of counterprotestors at a white nationalist rally in Charlottesville, Virginia, leaving at least 10 injured.
 Police say the injuries range in severity from life-threatening to minor.
 It is unclear if the driver of the car has been apprehended.

 Graphic videos of the horrific attack and its aftermath have been posted on social media: